mostafa-meerzad/typescript-with-mosh/topics.md

 ### any type

+type **any** means the variable can hold any kind of values just like a dynamic-typed variable in javascript.

 if you declare a variable and not initialize it with a value, **typescript** with give it a default type of **any** `let course;` by **any** type you lose the benefit of using **typescript**, avoid as much as possible.